 Or another theory: Sheldon claims that growing up in rural Texas was "hell."
-Seeing as he seemed to live in a relative backwater, presumably there were no or few airports nearby, but, probably, some rail links.
+Seeing as he lived in a smaller town, presumably there were no or few airports nearby, but, probably, some rail links.
 Therefore, trains, to Sheldon, represent an escape from the hidebound and humdrum days of his childhood.

 As Amy's character develops, we see that, unlike Sheldon, she has at least a normal sex drive and her aversion to both sex and romantic love are a result of years of repression and poor socialization (implied to result from her upbringing).
-Then it occurred to me, their whole relationship follows the same pattern.
+Their whole relationship follows the same pattern.
 Where Sheldon is literally unable to understand normal interactions, Amy actively wants a normal social life and is just scared off by bad experiences and undeveloped social skills.
 Hence she understands Sheldon because her personality is similar to his, but she's better able to understand "normal" people.
 She's not just his first girlfriend, she's his Rosetta stone for understanding the rest of humanity.

 In "The Precious Fragmentation," all four men are torn between the One Ring, but at the end, it is Leonard who successfully keeps the Ring for himself (Until Sheldon snoops around).
 The brilliance comes in when you remember what he dressed as in Season 1 for Penny's Halloween party, not to mention that he is the most Hobbit-like of the four.

-In the beginning of season six, Stuart fills in for Howard while the latter is in space, even becoming nicknamed "fake Wolowitz" by Sheldon.
+In the beginning of Season 6, Stuart fills in for Howard while the latter is in space, even becoming nicknamed "fake Wolowitz" by Sheldon.
 Stuart's actor, Kevin Sussman, was actually a runner-up for the role of Howard in the first place.